ansible-collections/ibm_zos_cics/CONTRIBUTING.md

 Development Environment Set-Up Instructions
 ===================

-This repository contains an Ansible colleciton, which is tested using `ansible-test`.
+This repository contains an Ansible collection, which is tested using `ansible-test`.
 This combination of development tooling requires you to clone the repository to a pretty specific path.
 As an example, clone the repository to:

 ```